Rukhsarkh/React-e-commerce/README.md

 ### if given more time i would :

 - i would implment state management using Redux
-- structure the css into user defined glass for modularity
+- structure the css into user defined class for modularity